Riley Greene Player Props: Tigers vs. Padres

 Padres Pitching Rankings

-- The Padres have the sixth-ranked team ERA among all league pitching staffs (3.81).
+- The Padres have a 3.81 team ERA that ranks fourth across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.